Data Security and ActivityInfo

 When using ActivityInfo you can select who can view and who can edit the data you collect.
 There is a wide variety of permissions that you can grant to your users to refine their access to the information you collect in ActivityInfo.

-Read about the types of user permissions in our User Manual. and take a look at our latest blog post which lists the advanced permissions we have recently released.
+Read about the types of user permissions and Roles in our User Manual. and take a look at our latest blog post which lists the advanced permissions we have recently released.

 Do you have a specific question regarding the way we handle data security?
 Don't hesitate to contact us.